Best Meal Planning Apps in 2026: 12 Apps Tested and Ranked

 Mealime has been around since 2015 and remains one of the most downloaded meal planning apps, largely because its core features are free.
 You pick recipes from their library, it generates a grocery list, and the step-by-step cooking instructions are genuinely well done.
 The app interface is clean, the recipes are tested, and for someone who enjoys the process of selecting their own meals, it is a solid experience.

-The problem is variety.
-Mealime's recipe library has not grown much in recent years, and free users hit the repetition wall fast.
+The problem is that Mealime has not meaningfully evolved.
+The recipe library has not grown much since 2023, and free users hit the repetition wall fast.
 After a few weeks, you are cycling through the same meals — especially if you follow a vegetarian meal plan where the options thin out quickly.
 The Pro version ($5.99/mo) unlocks more recipes, nutritional info, and some customization, but the core issue remains: you are still picking meals manually from a static database.
-There is no AI, no smart suggestions, and no way to describe your preferences in anything but preset filters.
+There is no AI, no smart suggestions, and no way to describe your preferences beyond preset filters.

 Pros: